MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/client-behavioral-blocking.md

 ## Configuring client behavioral blocking

 If your organization is using Microsoft Defender ATP, client behavioral blocking is enabled by default.
-However, to benefit from all Microsoft Defender ATP capabilities, including [Behavioral blocking and containment](behavioral-blocking-containment.md), make sure the following features and capabilities of Microsoft Defender ATP are enabled and configured:
+However, to benefit from all Microsoft Defender ATP capabilities, including [behavioral blocking and containment](behavioral-blocking-containment.md), make sure the following features and capabilities of Microsoft Defender ATP are enabled and configured:

 - [Microsoft Defender ATP baselines](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-machines-security-baseline)